SRCF/docs/source/timeout/compare.rst

      - No!
      - Yes
      - Yes
-     - No
+     - No (app is needed on mobile)
      - No
    * - Guests need Raven/an account?
      - No!
-     - Yes
+     - Not strictly
-     - Yes
+     - Yes (mostly)
-     - Yes
+     - No - but requires approval
      - No
    * - Mobile friendly?
      - Yes!